tomithinkbig/simpleDataValidationTool/README.md

 ## Todo

 Where should I start ???
-I mean, this is in its 0.1 version a data validation tool, with just 150 lines Scala of code, all it does is comparing counts.
+I mean, this is the 0.1 version of a data validation tool, with just 150 lines Scala of code, all it does is comparing counts.

 - **Write Unit tests** (refactor code for testability)